 VoguePay has Flexible Account Management, Accept payment without a website, free technical tools, Recurring transfers, Track and audit all transactions and communications, Currency Control, Customisable Notifications, Bulk and Batch payments, free mobile phone applications, Highly Competitive charges, multiple payment channels.

-What makes ecommerce tick?
+What makes e-commerce tick?

 Now that you can differentiate between payment gateway, payment processor and merchant account.
 You have information good enough to decide who to work with when you want to start selling online.
-Beyond just setting up your business online, you should keep an eye on your potential customers in decisions you make.
-If you intend to take payment from customers abroad, make payment in foreign currencies or plan to receive payment in currencies other than Naira, you should sign up with payment processor that has a tested and trusted international gateway.
+Beyond just setting up your business online, you should keep an eye on your potential customers in the decisions you make.
+If you intend to take payment from customers abroad, make payment in foreign currencies or plan to receive payment in currencies other than Naira, you should sign up with a payment processor that has a tested and trusted international gateway.

 The success of your online business will be limited if your potential customers have difficulty paying you because you don’t have provision for their preferred form of payment.
 That is another reason VoguePay makes the best option for payment processing.